-Scion of wealthy NYC family, Morgenthau was DA for deacades
+Scion of wealthy NYC family, Morgenthau was DA for decades

 That premise was put to the test in the Central Park jogger case, one of the most sensational prosecutions handled by his office.
 Thirteen years after a female jogger was attacked in the infamous gang “wilding” spree, Morgenthau asked a judge in 2002 to throw out the convictions of five men because DNA evidence and another man’s confession put them into question.

 Morgenthau was born into a wealthy, prominent New York family.
-His grandfather, Henry Morgenthau Sr., was U.S. ambassador to Turkey during World War I, and his father, Henry Morgenthau Jr., was secretary of the treasury under President Franklin D. Roosevelt, a family friend.
+His grandfather, Henry Morgenthau Sr., was U.S. ambassador to the Ottoman Empire during World War I, and his father, Henry Morgenthau Jr., was secretary of the treasury under President Franklin D. Roosevelt, a family friend.

 His childhood reflected his lineage.
 Morgenthau had a lifelong friendship with members of the Kennedy clan; he once cooked hot dogs with Eleanor Roosevelt for Great Britain’s King George VI; on another occasion he prepared a mint julep for Winston Churchill.